Start Investing in U.S. Stocks

 If you have a set amount of cash ready, you may wonder whether to invest it all now or spread it out over time.
 Both approaches exist, and the right one often depends on your comfort level.

-For many beginners, monthly investing feels easier because it removes the pressure of trying to pick the “perfect” entry point.
-It also creates a steady routine, and routine is one of the biggest advantages a beginner can build.
+Monthly investing also creates a steady routine, and routine is one of the biggest advantages a beginner can build.

 Most investing success does not come from one brilliant move.
 It comes from repeating a few smart behaviors for a long time.